-If you wish an individual meeting and a walk around the school, again please phone and ask for this to be arranged.
+If you wish an individual meeting and a walk around the school, again please phone and ask for this to be arranged, in accordance with the Covid-19 guidance in section 2.

 Young people need to feel happy and safe if they are to be successful in their learning so that is our first aim with our new pupils.